Asset management with an ESG mandate: Portfolio frontier with an ESG mandate

 Consider an economy with $N$ risky assets.
-Following best practices in the asset management industry, we assume that the asset manager minimizes the TEV conditional on a given level of expected return, while achieving an ESG score greater than the benchmark's one.
+Following best practices in the asset management industry and abstracting from agency problems between investors and managers, we assume that the asset manager minimizes the TEV conditional on a given level of expected return, while achieving an ESG score greater than the benchmark's one.